williamouyang/okta.github.io/_source/docs/api/getting_started/design_principles.md

 Operator | Description | Behavior
 -------- | ----------- | --------
-and | Logical And | The filter is only a match if both expressions evaluate to true. or | Logical or | The filter is a match if either expression evaluates to true.
+and | Logical AND | The filter is only a match if both expressions evaluate to true. or | Logical OR | The filter is a match if either expression evaluates to true.

 ### Logical Operators